I'm Brian DeVries. Thanks for stopping by, I'm glad you're here!

 Why I Created This Site

-Since I've graduated college, I've learned a lot about programming, self-teaching, money management, and much more.
+Since I've graduated college, I've learned a lot about programming, self-improvement, money management, habit building, and more.

-I built this website to share what I've learned on my journey.
-Take a look through the content here to help you learn.
+I started this website to share what I've learned on my journey.
+I want to inspire others to take action and better themselves.